akaday/automated-parking/README.md

 2. Choose a deployment platform (e.g., Heroku, AWS, etc.).
 3. Follow the platform's instructions to deploy the application.
 4. Ensure the MongoDB connection string is updated to use the production database.
+5. Ensure your `index.js` serves the static files correctly from the `frontend/build` directory.

 ## Contributing Guidelines
 1. Fork the repository.